dashingsoft/pyarmor/src/user-guide.md

     # Obfuscate package 'mypkg'
     #
-    # This command will obfuscate 'mypkg'
+    # This command will obfuscate all the scripts in the package 'mypkg'
     #
     # Bootstrap code will be inserted into entry script 'main.py'
     # and save to 'dist'